Obstetrician Perth

 Our postnatal midwifery care

 After you have had your baby, you will be looked after on the ward by St John of God Murdoch Hospital’s midwives.
-Anna will also see you regularly whilst you are an inpatient, and so will Marie.
+The obstetrician will also see you regularly whilst you are an inpatient, and so will Marie.

 After the birth of your baby, you may still have many questions, and we believe that you deserve to see someone you already know.